-As one of four children raised by a sociologist and a philosopher his childhood was a combination of art, music, labor, family, being out-doors, projects, and travel.
-The importance of being true to yourself, and respectful of the surrounding landscape was a basis for much of the way he grew up.
+As one of four children raised by a sociologist and a philosopher, his childhood was a combination of art, music, labor, family, being out-doors, projects, and travel.
+The importance of being true to yourself and respect for the surrounding landscape were the basis for much of the way he grew up.

 From 1988 to 1993, Scott attended Rhode Island School of Design and earned a Bachelor Degree in Fine Art, and a Bachelor Degree in Landscape Architecture.
 Following graduation he worked as a model maker for Martha Schwartz Inc., as an intern at Harvard University's Arnold Arboretum, and for Gordon Hayward Landscape Gardening and Design in Westminster, Vermont.

 Scott has two teenage children Tuckerman and Angelae, or as they like to be called "Tuck" and "Ange".
 They are a source of pride, and a humbling reminder that all our efforts are a work in progress.